Tina Northrup: Staff Lawyer

 Kostantina (Tina) Northrup is a settler Nova Scotian who was born in Toronto and raised in New Brunswick from a young age.

-Before pursuing a career in law, Tina earned an MA and PhD in English literature through research on environmental writing by Canadian poets and novelists.
+Before pursuing a career in law, Tina earned graduate degrees in English literature through research on environmental writing by Canadian poets and novelists.
 Ultimately, her interests in environmental and climate justice inspired her to enter the Schulich School of Law at Dalhousie University with the goal of becoming a public-interest environmental lawyer.

 Tina has provided public legal education and training in New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island.
+She has appeared before government committees in Nova Scotia, Prince Edward Island, and Ottawa, and she has advocated on behalf of clients before the New Brunswick Energy and Utilities Board and the Nova Scotia Energy Board.
 She teaches part-time at the Schulich School of Law, and she has supervised Schulich students undertaking Directed Research Projects and the Environmental Law Placement course.

 Featured Publications: